guybrush262/Assistant-conversations/README.md

 *Configure the Rapsberry Pi*

-6) Install Raspberry Pi OS Lite 64-bit (Bookworm) on a SD card
+6) Install Raspberry Pi OS Lite 64-bit (Bookworm) on a SD card.
+I'm using "jarvis" as username example

 7) Update packages: